bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Regex Input Module
 """"""""""""""""""""""""

-In fact this is a *RegextInputExecutor* that is provided via Sonatype repository and which extends *InputStreamingExecutor* interface.
+This module is provided via Sonatype repository and it extends *InputStreamingExecutor* interface.
 Its aim is to process input stream of strings using regexp rules and create InputEnvelope instance which stores all data as AvroRecord inside.
 Thus, it takes the free-form data, filter and convert them into Avro Records.

 **Policy**